mpadge/ghrx/README.md

-git tree holds an integrated record of all code associated with a given issue, and many textual explanations of modifications made in relation to that issue. `ghrx` also includes functions to extract all of that information order to produce integrated overviews of GitHub issues, including the entirely of an issue beyond just those comments generated by `ghrx`, *and* all corresponding modifications to the code.
-Reports can be generated at any time in an issue’s lifecycle by simply running,
+git tree holds an integrated record of all code associated with a given issue, and many textual explanations of modifications made in relation to that issue. `ghrx` also includes functions to extract all of that information in order to produce integrated overviews of GitHub issues, including the entirely of an issue beyond just those comments generated by `ghrx`, interwoven with all corresponding modifications to the code.
+Reports can be generated at any time in an issue’s life cycle by simply running,

 ``` r
 ghrx_report (<issue_number>)